spockthompson/Chicago-Crime-Data_Core-Project-4/README.md

 # Chicago Crime Data Project

-For this assignment, we will be starting an additional portfolio project that we will continue to build on over the remaining weeks of this stack.
+For this project, we will be starting an additional portfolio project that we will continue to build on over the remaining weeks of this stack.

 For Part 1, we will be downloading and preparing a crime dataset for time series analysis. we will then answer provided stakeholder questions and support our answers with visualizations.